cizia64/CrossMix-OS/README.md

 ## **To update from a previous CrossMix Version**
-- Run chkdsk/fsck on your SD card first (as there are many bad SD cards, it's always a good idea to check for errors)
+- Run chkdsk/fsck on your SD card first (as there are many bad SD cards, it's always a good idea to check for errors) (⚠ use a genuine, name-brand SD card and not the stock one sold with your console)
 - Copy the archive "CrossMix-OS_v1.x.x.zip" (not decompressed) on SD card root
-- update the file `_FirmwareCheck.sh` located in `System/starts` with the new version from the archive "CrossMix-OS_v1.x.x.zip" or [from here](https://raw.githubusercontent.com/cizia64/CrossMix-OS/main/System/starts/_FirmwareCheck.sh)], that's all.
+- ⚠ Update the file `_FirmwareCheck.sh` located in `System/starts` with the new version from the archive "CrossMix-OS_v1.x.x.zip" or [from here](https://raw.githubusercontent.com/cizia64/CrossMix-OS/main/System/starts/_FirmwareCheck.sh)⚠.
 - At reboot the update will be automatically installed

-Notes about the automatic update:
+### Notes about the automatic update:

+The decompression time is around 4 minutes with a good SD card (it can be longer depending the SD quality).

 The following folders are not modified during the update:
 - SDCARD/Data
 - SDCARD/BIOS